 What is this project about?
-The Uniting for Action: Maryland program is implementing a project to tackle education disparities in our state.
-Our project team is a small, diverse, and committed group of Marylanders from Montgomery and Baltimore Counties.
-In close collaboration between UR Action and Towson University’s Office of Civic Engagement and Social Responsibility, this project will empower staff, students, and families at Edgecombe Circle Elementary in Baltimore City.
+The Uniting for Action: Maryland program implemented a project to tackle education disparities in our state.
+Our project team featured a small, diverse, and committed group of Marylanders from Montgomery and Baltimore Counties.
+In close collaboration between UR Action and Towson University’s Office of Civic Engagement and Social Responsibility, this project empowered staff, students, and families at Edgecombe Circle Elementary in Baltimore City.

-Donate needed supplies through Edgecombe’s Amazon Wish List.
-All donations will go directly to the school.
-Our supply drive will run from October 27th-November 15th.
+Supporters donated needed supplies through Edgecombe’s Amazon Wish List.
+All donations went directly to the school.
+Our supply drive ran from October 27th-November 15th.
 Click here to check out the list!

 Note: When checking out, choose "Edgecombe Circle Elementary gift registry address" under Other Addresses.

-Why are we partnering with Edgecombe?
+Why did we partner with Edgecombe?
 Edgecombe Circle Elementary School is a Title I school located in the Park Heights Community.
 The students and staff are predominately Black and 100% of students are identified with low-income families.
 As Maryland communities grapple with the challenges of educating students during the COVID-19 pandemic, Edgecombe is in particular need of support from Marylanders across the state.

-Please join us to support Edgecombe in pursuit of its mission: To develop inspired, joyful, and confident future leaders who will think critically, develop independence, and become change agents in the Park Heights community and beyond.
+This project aimed to help Edgecombe in pursuit of its mission: To develop inspired, joyful, and confident future leaders who will think critically, develop independence, and become change agents in the Park Heights community and beyond.

-What are we doing to advance equity in education?
-Our project will help fill the gaps in resources for Edgecombe students by:
+What did we do to advance equity in education?
+Our project helped fill the gaps in resources for Edgecombe students by:

 Donating needed items to Edgecombe to enhance growth, learning, and support

 Building partnerships between Edgecombe and volunteers across Maryland to continue to meet resource gaps during and after the COVID-19 pandemic

 Inspiring Edgecombe students to pursue college education through virtual field trips with Towson University students